 How can we take the light of Christmas and shine it during a dark time in these families’ life?
-It seems too big, too much and too hard.
-And it is too hard to do something for an entire town affected by tragedy.
-Instead, we can do what my pastor encourages us to do in face of tragedy, sadness and overwhelming loss, “do for one what you wish you could do for all.”
+It seems too big, too much, and too hard.
+And it is too hard to do something for an entire town affected by the tragedy.
+Instead, we can do what my pastor encourages us to do in face of tragedy, sadness, and overwhelming loss, “do for one what you wish you could do for all.”

 I wish I could comfort the moms without their kindergartners tonight.
 I wish I could talk to the boys and girls fearful of going to bed tonight.